ErickDiaz/dlnd_face_generation/README.md

-# dlnd_face_generation
+# Face Generation
+### Udacity Deep Learning Nanodegree

-Face Generation In this project, you'll use generative adversarial networks to generate new images of faces.
+Face Generation In this project, I'll use generative adversarial networks to generate new images of faces.